Real Case Study 2026 Reading time: 14 min

 Complete all steps before entering your home.

-Ryan reached out again two weeks after returning.
-He had installed two bed bug interceptor cups under his bed legs — plastic dishes with a smooth inner wall that bed bugs fall into and can’t climb out of.
+The final safeguard is two bed bug interceptor cups installed under the bed legs — plastic dishes with a smooth inner wall that bed bugs fall into and can’t climb out of.
 Dual purpose: block access to the bed and monitor for any insect presence.

-Both interceptors were empty.
-No new bites on him, Sarah, Jake, or Emma.
+After two weeks, both interceptors are empty.
+No new bites on anyone in the family.
 No black spots on the sheets.
 Nothing.

 The math is simple. $70 in gear and twenty minutes of protocol, versus $800 to $2,000 in professional treatment and three months of stress if the bugs had made it in.
 Not to mention the psychological toll — our complete bed bug guide has a full section on the impact on sleep and mental health for affected families.
 It is not trivial.